speakercorps/proposals/individual_work/sonpatki_prathamesh/rails_conf_draft.markdown

 ### Title

 ActiveRecord can't do it?
-Keep calm and Use Arel.
+Keep calm and Do Arel

 ### Abstract